logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 }
 ```

-##### Metrics vs. Dimensions

-What distinguishes a metric from a dimension, you ask?
-Metric fields are used strictly for numerical values.
-You can use any number type, including: long, float, integer, etc.

-Dimension fields are always strings.
-This helps to ensure that the rollup mechanism will work properly.
-It only identifies number field types.

 ##### What to avoid

 * Avoid sending `tag` and `timestamp` fields

   Logz.io automatically adds a timestamp to your documents during the indexing process so there's no need to duplicate it.
 Logz.io also adds tags so these are field names you'll want to avoid.

+  If you insist, you can always send similar functioning fields by modifying their field names.
+For example, "generated_timestamp", "my_timestamp", or "my_tags" will work.

 * Avoid metric analytics and aggregations

   You don’t need to perform any aggregations or fancy pre-slicing-and-dicing on your metrics.
-Logz.io takes care of it for you.
+It's all taken care of for you.
 Logz.io runs analytics on your metrics by default, including division by percentiles and by standard deviation, just to name a few.

   Logz.io also runs aggregations on your metrics, so that every metric you send is automatically captured with its aggregations: Max, Min, Sum, and Avg aggregations.